owanh-hyuna/complete-nodejs-dev-course/README.md

 -   Shows how Yargs can be used to easily parse command line args.
 -   Code reusability.
 -   Ins and outs of arrow functions.

+## Weather App

+This app serves to demonstrate the following:

+-   Basics of asynchronous development
+-   The elements of an HTTP Request
+-   Encoding and decoding user input
+-   Consuming the Google Geocoding API